Paopun20/Paopun20/README.md

 > Programmer · Game Developer · Always tinkering with new ideas

-I'm a software developer and game creator from **Thailand** who loves building fun projects, experimenting with code, and learning new tools along the way.
+I'm a software developer and game creator from **Thailand** who loves building cool projects, experimenting with code, and learning new tools along the way.
 This profile highlights my skills, projects, and stats.

 ---